When driving to Malaysia, get yourself covered with travel insurance – even if it’s just a short trip across the causeway.

 Travel Insurance is not just for extended trips

 As Rudy’s case has shown, the mindset that short trips don’t require travel insurance can leave you open to unnecessary risk.
-From basic theft and loss of belongings to bigger issues like car accidents and personal injury, keeping yourself covered can help you travel with better ease of mind.
+From theft and loss of belongings to bigger issues like car accidents and personal injuries, keeping yourself covered with the right travel insurance can grant you an ease of mind.

 With cheap short-term travel insurance (ASEAN) plans that cost as low as $20, there’s no reason not to protect yourself against unforeseen circumstances even when you’re just travelling to Malaysia from Singapore.

 Planning a trip to JB soon?
 Here are some other things you should consider before driving to JB, most important of which is to check that you have comprehensive car insurance that is valid outside of Singapore.